onzfonz/comp227/src/content/2/en/part2a.md

 If you have forgotten what destructuring means and how it works, please review the [section on destructuring](/en/part1/component_state_event_handlers#destructuring).

-We'll separate displaying a single note into its own component <i>Note</i>:
+We'll separate displaying a single note into its own component `Note`:

 ```js
 // highlight-start